MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

 ### Return type

-`TABLE(account_name text, allowed_users regrole[])` a two-column table with the list of Azure blob storage accounts added, and the list of PostgreSQL users or roles that are granted access to it.
+`TABLE(account_name text, auth_type azure_storage.auth_type, azure_storage_type azure_storage.storage_type, allowed_users regrole[])` a four-column table with the list of Azure Storage accounts added, the type of authentication used to interact with each account, the type of storage, and the list of PostgreSQL users or roles that are granted access to it.

 ## azure_storage.blob_list